 As an Amazon Associate I earn from qualifying purchases.

 Many people take magnesium for sleep.
 But does it really work?
 Magnesium is an essential mineral that most people are actually deficient in without even knowing it.
 A lot of people take magnesium supplements, but what most people don’t know is that magnesium can tremendously benefit your sleep cycle when used correctly.
-View our Top 10 Best Sleep Supplements to see some of the best magnesium-based sleep supplements on the market.

 The Benefits of Magnesium Supplements

 Magnesium benefits the body in many more areas than just your sleep cycle.
 In this article, we are going to focus primarily on how magnesium benefits you as a sleep aid, but here is a complete list of the many magnesium benefits:

 - Produces feelings of calm

 - Relieves stress